DeNederlandscheBank/nifigator/README.rst

 Nifigator
 =========

 Nifigator is a pure Python package for working with NLP in RDF.
-It uses the `NLP Interchange Format (NIF) <https://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html>`_ and is build on top of `RDFLib <https://github.com/RDFLib/rdflib>`_.
+It uses the `NLP Interchange Format (NIF) <https://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html>`_ and the `Lexicon Model for Ontologies <https://www.lemon-model.net/>`_ and is build on top of `RDFLib <https://github.com/RDFLib/rdflib>`_.

 Here is what is does: